Selubi/selubi.github.io/docs/python/import.md

 **Always remember that `sys.path` typically include only global library path and the parent folder of the file being executed.**

+`sys.path` is just a normal python list and therefore you can append to it as with any other python list.

 Understanding this should solve a lot of import problems.

 ## A more complex example